 What comes first, community or music?

 I think community comes first.
 People with common interests getting together.
 That’s how you meet other musicians, and listening to other music is inspiring to a lot of people and I think the community comes first.
-You can go just about anywhere and hear music, there’s no shortage of that, but places you can actually meet people with similar interests in a social setting that’s not stressful or conducive to that sort of thing: it’s hard to find.
+You can go just about anywhere and hear music, there’s no shortage of that, but places you can actually meet people with similar interests in a social setting that’s not stressful or conductive to that sort of thing: it’s hard to find.

 What clubs were parallel with CBGB?